asrvsn/gds/README.md

 * Detailed docs
 * Lyapunov exponent calculation for continuous-time systems (requiring use of differentiable integrators)
 * Probabilistic cellular automata
+* Observables on faces, tets, and higher-dimensional objects

 <!-- LICENSE -->